strimzi/strimzi-kafka-oauth/README.md

 There are some other things you may also want to configure.
 You may want to set a logical cluster name so you can target it with authorization rules:
 - `strimzi.authorization.kafka.cluster.name` (e.g.: "dev-cluster" - a logical name of the cluster which can be targeted with authorization services resource definitions, and permission policies)

-You can integrate KeycloakAuthorizer with AclAuthorizer (in Zookeeper mode) or StandardAuthorizer (in KRaft mode):
+You can integrate KeycloakAuthorizer with StandardAuthorizer (in KRaft mode only):
 - `strimzi.authorization.delegate.to.kafka.acl` (e.g.: "true" - if enabled, then when action is not granted based on Keycloak Authorization Services grant it is delegated to ACLAuthorizer / StandardAuthorizer which can still grant it.)

 If you turn on authorization support in Kafka brokers, you need to properly set `super.users` property.